 Who pays for Letterboxer stickers?

-The Letterboxer stickers are generously provided by Doubledot Media, a Christchurch web development company.
+The Letterboxer stickers and envelopes are paid for by Andrew Horton.
+Stickers have previously been generously provided by Doubledot Media, a Christchurch web development company.
 There are also regional stickers paid for by city and regional councils.
 Stickers for use only in Canterbury are provided by Environment Canterbury.
 You might like to contact your local council to ask if they have a budget to produce no junk mail stickers.

 How much junkmail does each home receive?

 Ross Johnston from New Brighton, Christchurch has twice collected a year's worth of junk mail.

 "I was curious to see how much mail came in the post, because I don't like waste", Ross Johnston told press.co.nz.

 In 1992 he collected 51kg and in 2006 he collected a 1.7m tall stack of junkmail weighing 70kg.

 Source: JUNK MAIL MOUNTAIN GROWS, Ian STEWARD.
 6 January 2007, The Press (Christchurch)

 Christchurch residents throw away too much paper into the landfill.
 Paper waste represents 21% of the total waste stream.
 Burying paper and cardboard results in the release of carbon dioxide and methane into the atmosphere with contributes to Climate Change.
 Carbon emissions from the breakdown of paper, cardboard and organic matter in the landfill amounts to the emissions generated from 33,000 cars each year.